“The key to the long economic expansion? Logistics!” /(former colleague) Andy Kessler, WSJ

 3. The shortline boom continues!
 Recent deals – with more to come:

-a.
-Mid-Rail gets on the board!
-Patriot, the short line holding company that was Gary Marino’s second such venture, was sold by Steel River to First State (of Australia) with partners that include Mid-Rail (& Gil Lamphere!).
-The management team, John Fenton et al, will stay intact and M-R will help provide Board experience and help in further deals….as with all of these the terms were undisclosed but we can well assume the multiples were full and not dissimilar to those publicly announced etc.
+- Mid-Rail gets on the board!
+Patriot, the short line holding company that was Gary Marino’s second such venture, was sold by Steel River to First State (of Australia) with a partner that includes Mid-Rail (& Gil Lamphere!).
+The management team, John Fenton et al, will stay intact and M-R will help provide Board experience and help in further deals….as with all of these the terms were undisclosed but we can well assume the multiples were full and not dissimilar to those publicly announced, etc.

-d.
-The former CSX “Decatur Line”, now Watco’s Decatur & eastern Illinois RR, was featured in Trains Magazine.
+- The former CSX “Decatur Line”, now Watco’s Decatur & Eastern Illinois RR, was featured in Trains Magazine.
 But remember that august publication is half foamer/half business, and the D&EI was definitely on the Latte side of the story, being featured in the magazine’s “Train Watching” (AKA “Train Spotting”) column, much to the delight of Watco’s strategy personnel….

 4. Bulk Blues

-b.
-Ag – the annual Pro-Farmer tour suggested even the reduced USDA estimates for production were too high (for example its estimated corn crop is 8% below the government’s; soybeans 25%).
-To add to the China trade war woes, its looking like the “worst downturn in the ethanol industry’s history” according to their trade association, a political decision by the DoE that favors refiners over corn growers (over a third of the annual crop, normally).
+- Ag – the annual Pro-Farmer tour suggested even the reduced USDA estimates for production were too high (for example its estimated corn crop is 8% below the government’s; soybeans 25%).
+To add to the China trade war woes, it’s looking like the “worst downturn in the ethanol industry’s history” according to their trade association, a political decision by the DoE that favors refiners over corn growers (over a third of the annual crop, normally).
 Along with Deere, fertilizer companies (Mosaic, Bayer) have issued earnings warnings.
-Just Monday it was reported that Japan’s corn bug issue wasn’t severe enough to warrant larger than-normal purchases of US corn, as the administration had suggested….
+Just Monday it was reported that Japan’s corn bug issue wasn’t severe enough to warrant larger-than-normal purchases of US corn, as the administration had suggested….

-Meanwhile activists continue to make news – see Elliott and AT&T today – while some activists have actually seemingly targeted Pershing Square (noting, at the time, a ~30% gap to NAV in the PS portfolio; sounds familiar)!
+- Meanwhile, activists continue to make the news – see Elliott and AT&T today – while some activists have actually seemingly targeted Pershing Square (noting, at the time, a ~30% gap to NAV in the PS portfolio; sounds familiar)!
 Also, recent documents and scuttlebutt suggest that activists directly or indirectly played a part in the big moves by GWR & UNP….

 6. Carrier news:

-a.
-Regionals and short lines suffer form LOH comparisons to their Class One partners, but given densities, their lower “back office” costs can mean lower ORs as well
+- Regionals and short lines suffer from LOH comparisons to their Class One partners, but given densities, their lower “back office” costs can mean lower ORs as well

-Shell’s new plant near Pittsburgh will be a game-changer – but is it the high-water mark for plastics?
-The NY Times may think so: https://www.nytimes.com/2019/08/12/business/energy-environment/plastics-shell-pennsylvania-plant.html?searchResultPosition=2 ; there are worries that the plastics industry “has yet to come to terms with the growing backlash” (The Economist).
-Remember Clarence Gooden’s comments from SEARS this past spring: “The future Benjamin, is….paper!”
+- Shell’s new plant near Pittsburgh will be a game-changer – but is it the high-water mark for plastics?
+The NY Times may think so: read the article.
+There are worries that the plastics industry “has yet to come to terms with the growing backlash” (The Economist).
+Remember Clarence Gooden’s comments from SEARS this past spring: “The future Benjamin is….paper!”

 Aurizon reported good results, made progress on the regulatory front - and decided, after a study not to dis-integrate their Queensland coal operations (where they own the track – “Network” – and the railway, as in North America, versus either owning the track a la Brookfield’s ARC, or the above-rail operator, a la GWA).
 Given that North America’s integrated freight rail system is the global leader, I am not sure why they needed to….study that.
 But they did and came to the right decision.
 They also talk of using NA precision railroad principals…which just makes me think that the late Hunter Harrison would have loved Australia and the slogan from Breaker Morant – “God, Horses – Railroads – and Australia!